modin-project/modin/docs/usage_guide/advanced_usage/modin_logging.rst

   # User code goes here

-In modin the lower-level functionality is logged in debug level, and higher level functionality in info level.
+In Modin the lower-level functionality is logged in debug level, and higher level functionality in info level.
-By default when logging is enabled in modin both high level and low level functionality are logged.
+By default when logging is enabled in Modin, both high level and low level functionality are logged.
 The below example script could be used to switch between logging all functions vs only logging higher level functions.
-Setting logger level to logging.INFO logs only higher level functions.
+Setting logger level to ``logging.INFO`` logs only higher level functions.

 .. code-block:: python